gobbyo/kinetic-display/docs/assembly/actuatorassembly.md

 ![step2](../img/motor-wire/2-motor-wire.webp)
 1. Position the DC motor so the shaft is pointed away and the terminals are facing up.
 Set your soldering iron to 350°C then add solder to each motor terminal.
 ![step3](../img/motor-wire/3-motor-wire.webp)
 1. With the DC motor shaft pointing up and the terminals are facing up, solder the white wire onto the left motor terminal and the black wire onto the right motor terminal.
 ![step4](../img/motor-wire/4-motor-wire.webp)

 !!! note
-    Be sure to label the motors with 6 centimeter wire as C, D, and the upper colon.
+     There are 9 motors with 6 centimeter wire lengths: four motors labelled C, four D, and one UC (upper colon).
+Place a label on the black-wire side of the motor.

 ### Dupont Connections